eirikhanasand/iikg2001/exam/exam22.md

 6. Spoofing

 ## Question 22
-Parity bit checking mechanism can be used for all of the following except:
+Parity bit checking mechanism can be used for all of the following except:<br/>
 Select one alternative:

 1. Integrity assurance.